majstomphorst/fireApp-pset06/review.md

 | Modularization  | 4   |

 ## 10 points
-1. The location of the alertUser function Was not immediately clear.
+1. The location of the alertUser function was not immediately clear.
 ```Swift
 import Foundation
 import UIKit